Penguins Mug For Camera, Take A Pretty Great 'Selfie'

 📷 Matthew McKay#Antarctica #justanotherdayattheoffice #awesome pic.twitter.com/f7jsB1ZV2z

-The selfie video clip will likely avoid the legal troubles of another recent high-profile animal selfie, because the camera was already rolling when the penguins gathered around it, as The Washington Post pointed out.
+The "selfie" video clip will likely avoid the legal troubles of another recent high-profile animal selfie, because the camera was already rolling when the penguins gathered around it, as The Washington Post pointed out.

 The famous "monkey selfie" case took years to resolve, after a macaque snapped a photo of himself in the jungles of Indonesia with a wildlife photographer's camera.

-That raised intense questions that got into philosophical territory – could a monkey own a copyright for an image it created?
+That raised intense questions that got into philosophical territory: Can a monkey own a copyright for an image it created?

 A federal judge said no, as NPR's Camila Domonoske reported, and argued that there is "no indication" animals are included in the Copyright Act.